Death toll from typhoon in Vietnam rises to 27

 Floods killed more than 80 people in northern Vietnam last month, while a typhoon wreaked havoc in central provinces in September.
 The country of more than 90 million people is prone to destructive storms and flooding due to its long coastline.

-(Additional reporting by Mai Nguyen; Writing by Matthew Tostevin; Editing by Paul Tait)
+(Additional reporting by Mai Nguyen and Thinh Nguyen; Writing by Matthew Tostevin; Editing by Paul Tait & Shri Navaratnam)